dead-end/sop-proxy/README.md

 found in the
 [resources directory](https://github.com/dead-end/sop-proxy/tree/master/src/main/resources)

-The proxy is provided as an executable jar file and is called with a properties file.
+The proxy is provided as an executable jar file that can be downloaded [here](https://github.com/dead-end/sop-proxy/releases/latest).
+It is called with a properties file.

 ```bash
 java -jar sop-proxy-exec-0.1.jar <properties-file>